btemplep/authzee/docs/specification.md

 - The definition's `context_type` is unique among context definitions
 - The definition schema's base type is "object"

+If an error occurs when validating an context definition, a [Definition Error](#definition-error) with the `definition_type` set to `"context"` should be returned/raised.

 ## Identity Definitions

-Identity definitions describe the types of identities that a calling entity possesses to make authorization requests.
+Identity definitions describe the types of identities that a calling entity possesses to make requests.
 These represent "who" is trying to access the resources.
-Authzee generally refer's to "who" as the calling entity.
 Each identity type has a unique name and a JSON Schema that validates the structure and contents of identity objects that are passed in requests.

 **Common Identity Types:**
 - **Users**: Individual people with attributes like ID, email, department, roles